|Illustration by the talented Nina Paley|

 But Gotama turned the wheel of Dharma, his weapon, the Dharmachakra, and already the transformation is underway.
 Once the Dharma is restored and all the worlds were at peace, Vishnu will again be manifested - this time as the son of Vishnuyasha, the "enjoyment of Vishnu," in Shambhala (an Asana name: place/time/action).
 The sage Yajnavalkya would be Vishnu's priest, he will be instructed and armed by all the previous avatars of Vishnu, and the four Ashramas and four Castes would be restored when all beings begin to again venerate the sanctity of words, and become righteous.
 This will utterly destroy all doubt and unbelief, all criminality will be destroyed.
 This will be the dawn of the Satyayurga.

-Krishna, the manifestation of Vishnu precedent to the Buddha, taught a method of Vedasamnyasa, of renouncing the Vedas: this is not Atheism, but detachment from spiritual materialism, a rejection of superstition for reason and logic.
+Krishna, the manifestation of Vishnu precedent to the Buddha, taught a method of Vedasamnyasa, of renouncing the Vedas: this is not Atheism, for it is an act of renouncing not only Theism but also Atheism.
+It is a total detachment from spiritual materialism, a rejection of superstition for reason and logic.
 Ritual is but a tool by which we can strengthen ourselves, and others.
 To properly renounce the Vedas requires taking them up: just as it is impossible to relax from an Asana without having taken it up, or to permit a sacrificial fire to extinguish itself without having ignited it.
 This requires understanding the Dharma instructed by all previous manifestations of Vishnu.
+This is the vedanta.

 Follow in Vishnu's footsteps; manifest each avatar in its place, and discover the unspoken truth, the hidden and secret knowledge of Kalki for yourself.
 Indeed, move beyond belief in things like separate times, and spaces separated by distance, reality is both tangible and may be fully explored: you are an explorer, this is your purpose, exploration.
 This is not to say that they cannot be explained or expressed, only that the path leading to them is full of wonders which you will find words inadequate for - and as you will find, as with any Tirtha, pilgrimage, the journey (Yatra) is as important as the destination.